How to Make Chocolate Snowflake Cookies

 - Line your baking sheet with parchment paper or a silmat mat to make clean up a snap!

-- Make sure your oven is set to 400F (not 350F).
-The extra heat helps expand the cookie quickly, breaking the powdered sugar crust to create the “snowflake” effect.
+- Make sure your oven is set to 400F (not 350F).ย The extra heat helps expand the cookie quickly, breaking the powdered sugar crust to create the "snowflake" effect.

 Baking Powder vs. Baking Soda

-In a nutshell, the basic difference between these two is easy to remember: Powder PUFFS and Soda SPREADS.
-They’re both leavening agents meaning they used to create lift (rise) in baked goods by producing carbon dioxide.
+In a nutshell, the basic difference between these two is easy to remember: Powder PUFFS and Soda SPREADS.ย They're both leavening agents meaning they used to create lift (rise) in baked goods by producing carbon dioxide.
+Baking powder contains baking soda and therefore has a greater puff effect.ย Still curious?ย Here's a more in depth article you can chew on.Can you make them ahead?

-This is a great cookie for add-ins!
-Sprinkle in a few mini chocolate chips, butterscotch chips, or your favorite nuts into the dough before you roll it into balls.
-If you add nuts, make sure you toast them a bit.
-Otherwise they can make your cookie a little bitter.
+This is a great cookie for add-ins!ย Sprinkle in a few mini chocolate chips, butterscotch chips, or your favorite nuts into the dough before you roll it into balls.ย If you add nuts, make sure you toast them a bit.ย Otherwise they can make your cookie a little bitter.
+If you find yourself with too many peppermint candy canes after the holidays, bust some up into small pieces and mix them into the dough.ย Chocolate and mint is a classic combo!
+Play around with different cocoa powders!ย I had some black cocoa powder left over from these homemade Oreo cookies that I mixed (ยฝ & ยฝ) with Hershey's cocoa powder.ย It made for an even more dramatic contrast against the white "snowflake" crinkle.A Winter Baby Shower

 Ingredients